elmella/whos-who/README.md

 ## Results and Analysis

 Initially, we found that fitting the CHMM to our entire training set gave fairly disappointing results.
 In particular, the model predicted the speaker of each word in the training set with an average accuracy of 71%.
 In comparison to the 68% accuracy of the naive prediction, which predicts only one speaker for each episode, this is not much of an improvement.
-We note that for accuracy scores below 50%, we invert the predictions our model gives and calculate our accuracy as $$1 - accuracy$$.
+We note that for accuracy scores below 50%, we invert the predictions our model gives and calculate our accuracy as $1 - accuracy$.
 It appeared that assuming hosts will speak in a similar manner to each other is a false assumption as we gained little information training on the entire training set.

 Our next approach was to train a CHMM for each unique host.
 In doing so, we were able to track unique vocabulary choices by each individual host.
 We found that by training a separate set of parameters for each host, our accuracy improved to roughly 76%.

 After accidentally mixing our test and training data and seeing radically improved results of 88% accuracy, we determined that we needed more data than we had for a single host to generate our parameters.
 We quickly resolved our data leakage problem, and this led us to exploring our different methods of podcast clustering, either by host or embedded similarity.

-Clustering episodes into 8 different buckets gave an average of $$2212$$ episodes per cluster.
-After an 80-20 train-test split, our average train size for CHMM was $$1780$$ episodes.
+Clustering episodes into 8 different buckets gave an average of $2212$ episodes per cluster.
+After an 80-20 train-test split, our average train size for CHMM was $1780$ episodes.
 We then trained a separate CHMM for each bucket.
 We clustered the test data, then used the associated label to identify the corresponding CHMM parameters.
 Employing this technique only led to a slight increase in accuracy to 77.2%.

 **Figure 5: Sample text from a random podcast as CHMM attempts to correctly assign speakers to text.**